-Individual demonstrates a pattern of failing to follow DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire, protocols for the Thirty-Minute Morning Block).
+Individual demonstrates a pattern of failing to follow DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire, protocols for the Thirty-Minute Morning Block) OR individual has committed a single egregious act in violation of DCPS and/or local school policies and procedures as determined by the school leader.

-Individual demonstrates a pattern of failing to interact with students, colleagues, parents/guardians, or community members in a respectful manner.
+Individual demonstrates a pattern of failing to interact with students, colleagues, parents/guardians, or community members in a respectful manner OR individual has committed a single egregious act of disrespect as determined by the school leader.